 An advanced study of the educational assessment processes and strategies with a review of legal provisions, regulations and guidelines.
-Focus areas include the uses and limitations of formal and informal assessments, the administration and interpretation of information obtained from both formal and informal measures, strategies for modifying and adapting formal measures (local, state, and national), and the Illinois Alternative Assessment Process.
+Focus areas include the uses and limitations of formal and informal assessments, the administration and interpretation of information obtained from both formal and informal measures, strategies for modifying and adapting formal measures (local, state and national), and the Illinois Alternative Assessment Process.
+Summer Term.

 This course provides a foundation for developing instructional practices that classroom teachers may use to respond to the issues of the 21st century.
 Teachers will examine the learning outcomes of P-12 students with and without special needs in inclusive classrooms and the social issues faced by teachers, counselors, and administrators.
 Additional focus areas will include topics such as professional collaboration, differentiated instruction, strategies for modifying and adapting instruction, cooperative learning, problem-based learning, interdisciplinary instruction, and classroom applications of the theory of multiple intelligences.

 This course offers an investigation of the special methodology, materials and approaches for teaching students with mild to moderate disabilities in the academic curriculum (K-12).
 Educational assessment strategies, components in individualized education programs, and the design of such programs are also studied.
 Fall Term.

 An advanced study of the assessment, curriculum development and instruction in meaningful curriculum design including functional academics; critical life skills; and communication, social and mobility areas.
 Authentic assessment strategies, components in individualized education programs, and the implementation of functional curricula across settings are studied.
 Spring Term.